-- Die in Rehabilitation: According to the information provided by IMMS in Table 7 approximately 2% of the total reported captures will die at the rehabilitation facility.
-Therefore, we estimate 0.07 turtle will die in rehabilitation (3.375 total reported turtles x 0.02 mortality = 0.07). - Not Released: According to the information provided by IMMS in Table 7, 3% of the turtles captured that they assisted with either died after capture or were unable to be returned to the wild.
-Although IMMS also immediately released turtles reported, we are considering all turtle captures handled by rehabilitation staff in the same category as those sent to a rehabilitation center.
+Estimating Future Mortalities of Turtles Captured and Sent to Rehabilitation Above, we determined that 2.925 turtles are expected to be sent to rehabilitation per 3-year period.
+To determine the future mortality of these turtles, again we look to the data provided by IMMS for turtles captured in Mississippi.
+In Table 5, IMMS reported that only 3% of the turtles captured that they assisted with either died after capture or were unable to be returned to the wild.
+Although IMMS also releases some captured turtles directly from the pier when they arrived at the pier to take turtles to rehabilitation, we are considering all turtle captures handled by rehabilitation staff in the same category as those sent to a rehabilitation center.
 Therefore, we assume that the other 97% are released back to the wild with no injuries or attached hooks or line and we do not need to estimate a PRM for these turtles attended to by rehabilitation staff.

-We will count turtles unable to be released as lethal takes, because they are removed from the wild population. - Successfully returned to the wild = 2.86 turtles (2.95 turtles x 0.97 = 2.86) - Died or were unable to be released = 0.089 turtles (2.95 turtles x 0.03 = 0.089)
+- Successfully returned to the wild = 2.837 turtles (2.925 turtles x 0.97 = 2.837) - Died or were unable to be released = 0.088 turtles (2.925 turtles x 0.03 = 0.088)